ohmybash/oh-my-bash/plugins/mise/README.md

 ## Aliases

+All aliases target the resolved mise binary, so they work regardless of whether mise is on `$PATH`.

 | Alias  | Command           | Description                              |
 |--------|-------------------|------------------------------------------|
 | `mi`   | `mise install`    | Install tool versions defined in config  |